K'gari, Queensland: History

+The locality, comprising most but not all of the land on the island of K'gari, then called Fraser Island, was created in the Fraser Coast Region in Queensland.

+On 7 June 2023, both the geographical feature and the locality were officially renamed K'gari.

 Geography

-The island (which is also known as K'gari and Gari) is divided into two localities: this (Fraser Island) locality consisting of most of the land and the locality of Eurong on the east coast of the island.
+The island of K'gari (previously known as Fraser Island) is divided into two localities: this K'gari locality consisting of most of the land and the locality of Eurong on the east coast of the island.

 Happy Valley is the only town in the locality (25.3375°S 153.2005°E), located on the east coast of the locality, north of Eurong.

 Almost all of the locality is within the Great Sandy National Park except for isolated pockets of development at Orchid Beach, Maheno Beach, Happy Valley, Dilli Village, Kingfisher Bay Resort and near Moon Point.

 Mountains and valleys

 The locality has the following mountains, sand dunes, and valleys: